 The Army Fee Assistance Program has fully transitioned to Child Care Aware® of America.
-Thank you for your patience as we worked to make the transition as simple as possible for all Army families and child care providers.
+Thank you for your patience as we work to make the transition as simple as possible for all Army families and child care providers.

 Get Help Finding and Paying for Child Care